buckleylab/Buckley_lab_protocols/GCMS/GCMS_operation.md

 	* Must have a new file for each subsequent runs, even if you are running a time series
 1. Copy and paste methods file specified in you batch file into your new run folder
 	* If methods file is not in the same folder as the batch file, your samples will not be run
-1. For each run replace septa on injection port
+1. For each run (or after 100 punctures) replace septa on injection port
 	* This must be done quickly as carrier gas flow must be stopped
 	* It may be easier to remove grill from top of GCMS in case you drop one of the small parts
 	* Use work gloves while replacing septa as the injection port is VERY HOT!!!
 	* Septa replacement
-		1. Open vacuum control and click "advanced"
+		1. Open Instrument > Vacuum Control > advanced
 		1. Turn off flow controller to stop flow of carrier gas
-		1. With work gloves unscrew red sealing cover
+		1. With work gloves unscrew metal sealing cover
-		1. Remove T-shaped adapter
+		1. Remove T-shaped adapter (easiest to do with tweezers so you don't drop it)
 		1. With tweezers remove old septa and place in "Used Septa" jar
 		1. With tweezers place new septa in hole being careful not to deform or puncture septa
-		1. Place T-shaped adaptor on top of septa
+		1. Carefully place T-shaped adaptor on top of septa
-		1. Screw red sealing cover back on
+		1. Screw metal sealing cover back on
 			* Be sure not to tighten too hard as this may deform septa and result in leaks or easy coring
 		1. Restart flow controller
 1. Reset septa consumables by double clicking septa icon on right hand toolbar, clicking "Reset Consumables" and clearing value for septa